chenguo/factual-directory/docs/index-schema.md

 Notes:
 * by default, ```url``` is used as `id`
-* timestamp is in ms. If none is given, one will be provided
+* timestamp is in seconds.
+If none is given, one will be provided

 ```json
 {